Floyd08/EECS4413_REPO/README.md

 # EECS4413_REPO

-Welcome to our web app's reporsitory!
+Welcome to our web app's reporsitory!<br>
-This repository contains ALL files for oue web app.
+This repository contains ALL files for oue web app. <br>
-The files are arranged in a similar fashion as a filesystem developed locally on eclipse.
+The files are arranged in a similar fashion as a filesystem developed locally on eclipse.<br>
-How to access website:
+How to access website:<br>
 1. Go to http://alphabet-views.s3-website-us-east-1.amazonaws.com